 Comfort and features

-This cot bed has “a real sense of class” about it, according to our tester.
-“It's timeless, stylish and robust, and will look beautiful in any nursery,” she says.
-“It oozes quality and will last many years, if required.”
+The Great Little Trading Company Little Wren Cot Bed has 'a real sense of class' about it, according to our tester.
+'It's timeless, stylish, and robust, and will look beautiful in any nursery,' she says.
+'It oozes quality and will last many years if required.'

-After initially setting the base too low, our tester had practice at changing the height and found it very straightforward to do.
-“Daisy is at the sitting stage at the moment, so the middle setting is perfect as I don’t have to strain to get her in and out,” she says.
-“It won’t be long before I put it on the lowest setting, though.
-So I'm glad to know it won’t take long to adjust when the time comes.”
+After initially setting the base too low, our tester had practice changing the height and found it very straightforward to do.
+'Daisy is at the sitting stage at the moment, so the middle setting is perfect as I don’t have to strain to get her in and out,' she says.
+'It won’t be long before I put it on the lowest setting, though.
+So I'm glad to know it won’t take long to adjust when the time comes.'

 Value for money

-At £375, this may seem expensive compared to other cot beds.
-However, our tester feels it's worthy of the price tag due to the durability and excellent build quality.
+At £340, the Great Little Trading Company Little Wren Cot Bed may seem expensive compared to other cot beds.
+However, our tester feels it's worthy of the price tag due to its durability and excellent build quality.